How to Deal With Back-to-School Schedules During Divorce

 - Depending on the child’s age, you can create a giant weekly calendar to hang on the wall and let the child decorate it.
 Show your child what is happening on each day with stickers or drawings so they can better visualize your weekly schedule.
 For parents, creating a shared online calendar is a great way to keep in touch with visitation, doctor’s appointments, and school events without having to communicate directly.
 This can help keep you organized and avoid conflict.

 - Talk to the School

-- While it may feel awkward, it is important to let your child’s school understand that your family is going through a divorce.
-You will want to provide the school with information on who should pick up your child on what day.
+- While it may feel awkward, it is essential to let your child’s school understand that your family is going through a divorce.
+You will want to provide the school with information on who should pick up your child on that day.
 Notifying teachers and administrators can help explain your child’s behavior if they are having a rough day.
-Typically, teachers will pick up on big behavior changes and they will be able to be better prepared to assist your child.
+Typically, teachers will pick up on significant behavior changes, and they will be able to be better prepared to assist your child.
 The school may also be able to provide counseling and other resources for children going through a divorce.

 The best way to establish a back-to-school visitation schedule is through mediation.
 If you are going through a divorce or preparing for a separation, contact the San Diego Family Mediation Center.
-We offer a low-conflict problem solving options with the ability for you to create mutually beneficial solutions.
+We offer low-conflict problem-solving options with the ability for you to create mutually beneficial solutions.
 Call (858) 736-2411 to speak with one of our experienced mediators located in Del Mar.